X

 Hot chocolate and churros at Chocolateria San Gines.

 Most tourists visit the famous Chocolateria San Gines in the middle of the day to get a taste of the establishment’s hot chocolate and churros.
 Local Madrileños rarely do that; instead, they come here for a late night snack to soak up the alcohol and end a long night out before going to bed.
-If you’re looking for things to do in Madrid like a local, Chocolateria San Gines is open 24 hours, so no matter what time your night ends, you can always stop by for some comfort food.
+It seems to be a part of Madrid food culture.

 Sunday: What to Do in Madrid